 So, what can copyright help you achieve?
 Assets protected by copyright can provide you with the right to prevent other people from:

-• showing or playing your work in public;
+showing or playing your work in public; or

 Copyright lasts anywhere from 25 to 70+ years, depending on the type of work.
 It’s important here to note, however, that ideas cannot be protected by copyright , but physical material relating to or resulting from these ideas can be, for example, plans and drawings.
 Generally, copyright protection exists for the expression of ideas, as opposed to the ideas themselves.

-In addition to a registered trademark, it is also possible to have an unregistered trademark, properly known as “goodwill”.
+In addition to a registered trade mark, it is also possible to have an unregistered trade mark, sometimes known as “goodwill”.
 Goodwill is recognised in the UK and exists as a result of significant trade under the trademark in question.
-Gaining this type of intellectual property ownership however requires evidence of significant use of the trademark, often over a number of years.
-As a result, it’s usually in your best interests to seek out registered trademark protection.
+Unregistered trade marks may be protected under the common law action of passing off, which relies on proving goodwill associated with the brand, misrepresentation by a third party, and damage to the brand.

-It’s important to note here that a trademark is a territorial right, which means that protection is required separately in every territory where you wish to have registered trademark protection of your mark .
-There are a couple of options for obtaining protection across more than one country, such as the European Union TradeMark System (which protects your mark in all 27 member states) but generally, you have to file to protect the mark in each individual country where you wish to have registered trademark protection of your mark.
+It's important to note here that a trademark is a territorial right, which means that protection is required separately in every territory where you wish to have registered trade mark protection of your mark.
+There are a couple of options for obtaining protection across more than one country, such as the European Union TradeMark System (which protects your mark in all member states) but generally, you have to file to protect the mark in each individual country where you wish to have registered trademark protection of your mark.

 Patents

 What are patents, and what do they protect?
-In simple terms, patents offer protection for inventions and innovative ideas, such as a technical process or an inventive method of doing something.
+In simple terms, patents protect specific inventions that are novel, involve an inventive step, and are industrially applicable.
 They protect the functionality of a product or process as opposed to just its appearance.

 There are some exceptions to patent protection, which include: